-- 4. The following minerals and waste wharves are safeguarded, until any such time as they are no longer needed, are relocated, or the merits of the development clearly outweigh the need for safeguarding, in accordance with the Hampshire Minerals and Waste Plan: - a.
-Leamouth and Burnley Wharves safeguarded as mineral wharves. - b.
-Princes Wharf safeguarded as a waste recycling wharf. - 5.
-Drivers Wharf a mixed use residential and employment site, safeguarded in part for employment or marine employment uses in accordance with the options set out in policy SI10.
+(iii) The following minerals and waste wharves are safeguarded, until any such time as they are no longer needed, are relocated, or the merits of the development clearly outweigh the need for safeguarding, in accordance with the Minerals and Waste Plan. in accordance with the Hampshire minerals and waste plan:

+Leamouth and Burnley Wharves - safeguarded as mineral wharves.

+Princes Wharf - safeguarded as a waste recycling wharf.

+(iv) Drivers Wharf - a mixed use residential and employment site, safeguarded in part for employment or marine employment uses in accordance with the options set out in policy X.

-&lt;sup>15 Solent LEP Maritime Futures: Solent Waterfront Sites Final Report (September 2015)
+14 Solent LEP Maritime Futures: Solent Waterfront Sites Final Report (September 2015)

-- 4.23 Safeguarded marine sites generally have deep water access and include quaysides, wharves and associated areas of hardstanding behind, slipways, jetties and pontoons.
-Marine businesses which require access to the water are those which rely on these facilities. - 4.24 The Centenary Quay Marine Employment Quarter will provide significant opportunities for new marine business growth.
+Safeguarded marine sites generally have deep water access and include quaysides, wharves and associated areas of hardstanding behind, slipways, jetties and pontoons.
+Marine businesses which require access to the water are those which rely on these facilities.

+The Centenary Quay Marine Employment Quarter will provide significant opportunities for new marine business growth.
 The existing sites are important for sustaining a wide range of marine businesses.
 Shamrock Quay is a yacht marina and marine shops / restaurants / bars of a scale to serve the marina will be supported.
 Burnley and Leamouth wharves are active mineral wharves which supply a significant proportion of the aggregate needs for the city and wider sub-region and are safeguarded by the Hampshire Minerals and Waste Plan unless they can be relocated.